 From crediting and financial data to business content and consumer data, the diversity and pace of data being captured, coupled with advancements in AI and data science, have allowed vendors to develop insights faster than ever before.
 This has held true for the legacy data and content providers, but has also fueled an influx of niche, tech-savvy players to enter the market and fulfill previously under-served needs.
 By refining offerings to reflect customer use cases, leveraging recurring revenue streams and prioritizing investments in customer success, Business Intelligence providers can stay ahead of the curve and drive long-term growth while insulating revenue and competitive advantages.

-To learn more about Alexander Group’s Business Intelligence practice, please contact an Alexander Group practice lead.
+To learn more about Alexander Group’s Data & Content practice, please contact an Alexander Group practice lead.